w3f/polkadot-wiki/docs/learn-launch.md

 ## Polkadot 2.0

-After the 1.0 version of Polkadot is released, research for the next version of Polkadot will commence.
-Possible areas of research could include nested relay chains and support for three tiers of parachains.
+With the release of Polkadot 1.0, research for the next version of Polkadot has began.
+Possible areas of research could include nested relay chains where there could be multiple layers of relay chains and support for three tiers of parachains, each working in parallel to one another.
 However these areas of possible research is subject to change as Polkadot evolves.